Specify MATLAB Function Block Properties

 Before R2021b, MATLAB Function blocks always converted output column vectors to one-dimensional signals.

-You can adjust fixed-point properties for the MATLAB Function block in the Ports and Data Manager and Model Explorer, or by navigating to the Fixed-point properties section in the Properties tab of the Property Inspector.
+You can adjust fixed-point properties for the MATLAB Function block in the Model Explorer or by navigating to the Fixed-point properties section in the Properties tab of the Property Inspector.

 Treat these inherited Simulink signal types as fi objects